sodadata/docs/soda/setup-guide.md

 # Choose a flavor of Soda
 *Last modified on {% last_modified_at %}*

-A lightweight, verstile tool for testing amd monitoring data quality, you can have several options for deploying Soda in your environment.
+A lightweight, versatile tool for testing and monitoring data quality, you have several options for deploying Soda in your environment.

 As the first step in the **Get started roadmap**, this guide helps you decide how to set up Soda to best meet your data quality testing and monitoring needs.
 After choosing a flavor of Soda (type of deployment model), access the corresponding [Set up Soda](#next) instructions below.
 <br />